graphql-python/graphene-django/docs/tutorial-plain.rst

 You can experiment with ``allCategories`` too.

-Something to have in mind is the `auto camelcasing <http://docs.graphene-python.org/en/latest/types/schema/#auto-camelcase-field-names>`__ that is happeing.
+Something to have in mind is the `auto camelcasing <http://docs.graphene-python.org/en/latest/types/schema/#auto-camelcase-field-names>`__ that is happening.

 Getting relations